What does your company do exactly?

 What about salary/equity?

 We hate salary negotiations.
-Hiring managers have an information advantage, and often make offers involving subtle details of equity that many programers don’t understand.
+Hiring managers have an information advantage, and often make offers involving subtle details of equity that many programmers don’t understand.
 We correct this information asymmetry.
 We give our candidates accurate information on salary ranges, explain equity grants and tax implications, and help with the negotiation process.
-We can even handle the entire negotiation process for you if you don’t want anything to do with it.
 Our main goal is to make sure you get the offer you want.
+See the range of offers we get in our Software Engineer Salary data.